eilbecklab/phenotips-docs/SiteAdministration.md

     attribute (which controls the page that the calendar shows first) changed to alt="" (i.e. always default to the page that contains the current date).

+3. (Optional) If you don't want the date to be filled in automatically, uncheck *Empty is today*.

-3. When creating the user interface extension, under *Extension code*, put:
+4. When creating the user interface extension, under *Extension code*, put:

         {{include reference="PhenoTips.PatientSheetMacros" /}}